 The main reason for the increase in AMR appears to be the frequent and improper use of antimicrobial drugs.

-Steps that people can take to help lower the risk of AMR include the following:
+Steps that people can take to help

 - Only use antimicrobial drugs when a doctor prescribes them.